wdavidw/phyla/atlas/install.coffee.md

         mode: 0o770

 ## Kerberos

-Add THe Kerberos Principal for atlas service and setup a JAAS configuration file for atlas to able to open client connection to solr for its indexing backend.
+Add The Kerberos Principal for atlas service and setup a JAAS configuration file for atlas to able to open client connection to solr for its indexing backend.

       @krb5.addprinc krb5,